KmolYuan/apimd/README.md

 A Python API compiler for universal Markdown syntax.

-Required Python 3.7 and above.
+Required Python 3.9 and above. (for `ast.unparse` function)

+This parser using `ast` standard library to extract the type annotations (without inference) and docstrings, similar to MyPy.
+The target module(s) can be come from at least Python 3.0, which is the lowest version with `ast` support.

 ## Install